 - An hour before starting the recipe, take out the eggs and cream cheese

 - Grease 8 – 9 inch springform pan, line the outside of pan with foil

-- Place graham cracker crumbs in mixing bowl and pour butter into bowl and mix with a spatula until incorporated
+- Add the graham crackers to a mixing bowl and add the melted butter.
+Mix with a spatula until incorporated

 - Press graham cracker crumbs into springform pan